shuyangsun/cpp_notes/README.md

 * Above code does not improve the algorithm itself, but it allows improvements to its implementation.
 * Because the template argument can be deduced from the function argument list, we need not specify it explicitly.

+##### 25.3.4.2 Specialization That Is Not Overloading

+* Individual functions take part in overloading whereas only the primary template takes part in specialization.
+However, there is not really a practical difference.

+___

+## Instantiation